AdobeDocs/workfront.en/help/quicksilver/maestro/architecture-and-fields/create-record-types.md

 ---
 title: Create record types
 description: Record types are the object types of Adobe Maestro.
 In Maestro, you can create custom record types which illustrate the work items needed in your organization's lifecycle.
 hidefromtoc: yes
 hide: yes
 recommendations: noDisplay, noCatalog
+exl-id: 08542d99-1fb2-4f7a-b017-b28a41c3b4c9
 ---
 <!--udpate the metadata with real information when making this available in TOC and in the left nav-->

 # Create record types